conor-99/HackTrinity19Writeups/README.md

 There doesn't seem to be a flag hidden anywhere in the game's menu so let's try and get the archive for the game itself.
 The page that was opened in the browser contains a base64 encoded zip archive.
 We can convert and extract it.

 Inside of the extracted archive there is one thing that stands out: there're two `.wad` files instead of just one.
 To get at the data inside we'll need to download [WadExt](https://github.com/coelckers/wadext/releases/tag/1.0).
-Use WadExt to extract the files from both `wad`s and inside on of them we'll find our flag hidden in three images:
+Use WadExt to extract the files from both `.wad`s and inside on of them we'll find our flag hidden in three images:

 ![Denovo 3](images/denovo3_5.png)